flux-config-pam(5)

 Orphan Processes

-With kill-user-slice = false (the default), processes that outlive a user's jobs may remain in the user slice even after user@UID.service stops.
+With kill-user-slice = false (the default), processes that outlive a user's jobs may remain in the user slice even after the slice is torn down at the last job's completion.
 These processes may retain access to resources that were allocated to previous jobs.
 Sites concerned about this should either:

 • Enable kill-user-slice to forcibly terminate orphans